ansonScroggins/Ephemeroi/THEORY.md

 | Time         | Memory, Pope tracking               |
 | Light        | Illumination synthesis, refraction  |

-This is the same architecture you used in your Telegram bot:
+This is the same architecture used in Telegram bot:

 - Don = Gravity
 - Wife = Light
 - Son = Energy
 - Time = Opinion history

-You're building the same system at every scale.
+ building the system at every scale.

 ---